 CyberBlade was my second time participating in the Global Game Jam.
 Since it was 2020, and I had more game programming experience under my belt, I wanted to try something different, so I joined the team as the level designer.
 I also helped out with the programming a bit and assisted other teammates with the engine we were using.

-I ended up using Tiled2Unity to design the level in the Tiled Map Editor and import the levels, colliders and all, into Unity.
+I used Tiled2Unity to design the level in the Tiled Map Editor and import the levels, colliders and all, into Unity.
 It was a very different experience from the year before.
-We also over-scoped so I designed a level with a final boss and progression in mind, while we ended up going with a more high-score focused system in the end.
-The level would have been designed much differently if we considered that from the beginning.
+My team also over-scoped so I designed a level with a final boss and progression in mind, while we ended up going with a more high-score focused system in the end.
+The level would have been designed much differently if that was the plan from the beginning.

 However, the limitations set on us allowed the game to be more replayable, the players potentially going further into the level each attempt.
 The idea had a lot of potential, but wasn’t as good as it could have been mainly because of time constraints.
 I felt like I had a truer game jam experience in that way perhaps.